opendocsg/slw-judgments-backfill/2011_SGCA_20/report.md

 30     Astrata has further contended that the non-exclusive jurisdiction clauses (cll 18(b) and 20(c)) of the Escrow Agreement are limited to curial assistance in support of arbitration.
 We are also unable to accept this argument.
 Such a construction may be attractive in cases where there are arbitration as well as non-exclusive jurisdiction clauses in the same contract or, perhaps, in related contracts between the same parties, _eg_ , as in the _Paul Smith_ line of cases ( _Paul Smith Ltd v H & S International Holding Inc_ [1991] 2 Lloyd’s Rep 127 QBD (Comm) discussed in _AXA Re v Ace Global Markets Ltd_ [2006] 1 Lloyd’s Rep IR 683 QBD (Comm)) but it has no application in the present case.

 31     In the circumstances, we would give the non-exclusive jurisdiction clauses their ordinary meaning.
 They have not been displaced by any provision or words in the Escrow Agreement or the Supply Agreement.
-So construed, and as recognised in case law (see, for instance, _Transocean_ at [16] and _Bambang Sutrisno v Bali International Finance Ltd and others_ [1999] 2 SLR(R) 632 at [11]), the non-exclusive jurisdiction clauses presumptively exclude other means of dispute resolution in favour of the non-exclusive forum.
+So construed, and as recognised in case law (see, for instance, _Transocean_ at [16] and _Bambang Sutrisno v Bali International Finance Ltd and others_ <span class="citation">[1999] 2 SLR(R) 632</span> at [11]), the non-exclusive jurisdiction clauses presumptively exclude other means of dispute resolution in favour of the non-exclusive forum.

 32     We would also agree with Tridex’s argument that this conclusion is reinforced by the choice of Singapore law in cl 17 of the Escrow Agreement.
 When contrasted to the choice of English law in the Supply Agreement, the choice of Singapore law in the Escrow Agreement, which deals only with the Escrow Property, fortifies the presumption in favour of Singapore as the non-exclusive forum in respect of disputes relating only to the Escrow Property.
 It follows that s 11A of the IAA has no application to the Bilateral Dispute, and it is therefore unnecessary for us to decide whether or not to refer the Bilateral Dispute to arbitration.